-The study set out to establish a taxonomy of CSFs for PPP transportation infrastructure projects by seeking the perceptions amongst South African construction and project management professionals within the built environment sector.
-The results from the descriptive (ranking analysis) and multivariate analysis (i.e., factor analysis) identified the topmost seven critical success factors in the order of the mean responses as follows: 1) Good governance; 2) Technical feasibility of the project; 3) Commitment of public/private sector; 4) Appropriate risk allocation and risk sharing; 5) Performance specification/payment mechanism; Experience: 6) 7) Transparency of procurement process and 8) Capable public and private partners.
-The result of the factor analysis was able to identify the four most important components: Partnership and procurement, economic and governance, and technical, political and social factors.
+The study set out to establish a taxonomy of CSFs for PPPs transportation infrastructure projects by seeking the perceptions amongst South African construction and project management professionals within the built environment sector.
+The results from the descriptive (ranking analysis) and multivariate analysis (i.e., factor analysis) identified the topmost seven critical success factors in the order of the mean responses as follows: (1) Good governance, (2) Technical feasibility of the project, (3) Commitment of public/private sector, (4) Appropriate risk allocation and risk sharing, (5) Experience, (6) Performance specification/payment mechanism, (7) Transparency of procurement process and (8) Capable public and private partners.
+The result of the factor analysis was able to identify the four most important components: "Partnership and procurement", "Economic and governance, "Technical" and "Political and social factors".
 These CSFs will help direct project teams' efforts to identify essential areas and leverage relevant resources to deliver projects according to intended objectives.